FACT-Finder-Web-Components/documentation/markdown/en/documentation/styling-elements.md

 ## Prevent FOUC (Flash Of Unstyled Content)

 ---
-In browsers where Web Components are not natively supported you might encounter ugly flashing of unstyled content while the page is loading.
+In browsers where FACT-Finder Web Components are not natively supported you might encounter ugly flashing of unstyled content while the page is loading.
 To prevent this just annotate all elements that have a visual component and are shown immediately on page load with the `unresolved` attribute.
 ```html
 <ff-record-list unresolved></ff-record-list>
 ```